Pledge to Keep Women Safe from Tobacco-Related Cancer

 Tobacco-related cancer is the number one cancer killer among women in the United States.
 Take action!

-Perhaps the most alarming aspect of these statistics is that 100% of these tragic deaths can be avoided if women simply practice healthy habits when it comes to smoking.
+Tobacco use negatively affects every organ system and is the most prevalent cause of premature death for adults within the United States3.
+But perhaps the most alarming aspect of these statistics is that 100% of these tragic deaths can be avoided if women simply practice healthy habits when it comes to smoking.

-Here are some tips that will help you learn about the dangers of smoking, the psychological science behind quitting, and how to help someone you love kick the habit for good.
+Here are some tips that will help you learn about the dangers of smoking, the psychological science behind quitting, and how to help someone you love kick the habit for good:

 - Dependence on tobacco and nicotine is chemically wired within your brain.
 While you DO have the willpower to quit, recognize that when you're craving a cigarette, there's a chemical process occurring.